Learning Concept-Driven Logical Rules for Interpretable and Generalizable Medical Image Classification: Conclusion

 \section{Conclusion}

-This paper proposes CRL, a framework for interpretable medical image classification that mitigates concept leakage and unifies local and global explanations.
-By leveraging binary concepts and learnable logical layers, CRL effectively models concept correlations and extracts clinically meaningful decision rules.
-Experiments on two tasks demonstrate that CRL not only achieves competitive performance but also exhibits superior generalizability to unseen data.
+This paper introduces CRL, a framework for interpretable medical image classification that mitigates concept leakage and unifies local and global interpretability.
+By employing binary concepts and learnable logical layers, CRL effectively models concept correlations and extracts clinically meaningful decision rules.
+Experiments on two medical image classification tasks demonstrate that CRL achieves competitive performance and exhibits superior generalizability to unseen data.